ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

     ```
     {: pre}

-  - For other distributions, consult the OS vendor documentation.
+  - For other distributions, check the OS vendor documentation.

 4. Verify that multipath is working.
   - RHEL 6